Sugar Conversion Chart for Paleo and Keto

 Erythritol-education-003

-Note – Erythritol is a sugar alcohol and has been known to cause an upset tummy, just an FYI [4].
+Note – Erythritol is a sugar alcohol and has been known to cause an upset tummy for some.
 I have never experienced an upset tummy with erythritol, however.

 Substitutes For Sugar For the Paleo Diet or Keto Carb Up Days

-The Paleo stance on sugar and sugar substitutes is that 1) added sugar is not allowed and 2) and sugar substitute must be natural and whole.
+The Paleo stance on sugar and sugar substitutes is that added sugar is not allowed and sugar substitutes must be natural and whole.
 Meaning no sugar alcohols and no artificial sugars.
 Most anything else is free game.

 Paleo Sweetener Discussion